 Many modified release technologies are available to drug developers, each designed to fulfil very specific performance requirements, such as gastro-retention or sustained-, pulsatile-, or delayed- release formats.
 The design and development of an effective modified release formulation is however an inherently complex process, presenting many challenges for the development team.
 Human gastrointestinal anatomy and physiology strongly influences drug release and performance of modified release dosage forms given regional variations in pH, fluid volumes and compositions, surface area, metabolizing enzymes and membrane transporters.
 Challenges are exacerbated by an over-reliance on in vitro and preclinical test results to inform formulation prototype selection, despite evidence that these data often correlate poorly with pharmacokinetic (PK) performance in humans.

-- Leveraging gamma scintigraphy to understand bioavailability
+- How gamma scintigraphy can be used to understand bioavailability